BY-LAW NO. 1

 4.17 Opening meetings/special provision for closed sessions.
 The meeting of the Board shall be open to all members of the Chamber, who may attend those meetings but not take part in any proceedings at them, but shall not be open to any other persons, except as, when and to such extent as the chairman of the meeting or the Board may permit.
 Notwithstanding the foregoing, the Board may by resolution meet in closed session, excluding all persons other than directors and such other persons as the Board may determine, in order to discuss and vote on personal matters, legal matters, and, where the Board deems it advisable for the good of the Chamber, matters of negotiation between the Chamber and others.
 The discussion at the minutes of closed sessions of the Board shall be kept strictly confidential by all directors, except as otherwise expressly determined by the Board at the duly called meeting there of or by a court of competent jurisdiction.

 4.18 Minutes of meetings.
 The minutes of the proceedings of the Board shall be signed by the President or Vice-President or by the person who presided at the meeting at which such minutes were taken, and once so signed, such minutes shall be prima facie proof of the proceedings recorded there in.

 4.19 Rules of Order.
 Robert’s Rules of Order, except when those rules are inconsistent with the Act or the by-laws, shall govern all questions of voting and other procedures at Board meetings.

 4.20 Remuneration.
-The directors shall serve as such without remuneration, and no director shall profit directly or indirectly from his or her position as such, but the Board may authorize payment of directs’ reasonable expenses incurred on business of the Chamber.
+The directors shall serve as such without remuneration, and no director shall profit directly or indirectly from his or her position as such, but the Board may authorize payment of directors’ reasonable expenses incurred on business of the Chamber.

 ARTICLE FIVE – COMMITTEES